nginrsw/nginr-init-project/nginr-guide-en.md

 # Basic Project Creation Guide

-This guide explains the steps to create a basic project structure similar to `project`.
+This guide explains the steps to create a basic `project` structure.

 ## 1. Directory Structure
 ```